staadecker/staadecker.github.io/src/post/stats.md

 In a naive effort to remember what I learnt in my most recent half-semester course at MIT ("14.380: Statistics for Economics"), and because I found the course content quite interesting, I have typed up a version of my class notes that I think should be accessible to a general audience (and my future forgetful self).

-I'm also excited to demo some fancy [:expandable explanations](#nutshells) that I think will make the content easier to navigate.
+I'm also excited to demo some fancy [:expandable boxes](#nutshells) that I think will make the content easier to navigate.
 Finally, a big shout out goes to Prof. Anna Mikusheva.
-Her teaching was excellent and her entire course is [available](https://ocw.mit.edu/courses/14-381-statistical-method-in-economics-fall-2018/pages/syllabus/) for free on MIT OpenCourseWare.
+Her teaching was excellent and her entire course is freely [available](https://ocw.mit.edu/courses/14-381-statistical-method-in-economics-fall-2018/pages/syllabus/) on MIT OpenCourseWare.

-## :x Nutshells
+### :x Nutshells

-These expandable explanations are called [nutshells](https://ncase.me/nutshell/), an invention by the fantastic creator Nicky Case that makes it easy to nest explanations, like this one.
+Clicking on an expandable box like you just did will reveal additional details that I didn't want to include in the main flow of the text.
+I'm hoping you like this feature because I spent lots of time getting it to work!
+Thanks to the fantastic creator Nicky Case for inventing these (see the [nutshell project](https://ncase.me/nutshell/))!

 ## Course overview
 This course covers the mathematical foundations in statistics needed for doing PhD-level economics and econometrics.
 It is organized as follows:
 1. [Part 1](#part-1-probability-distributions-random-variables-and-asymptotic-properties) covers the foundations of statistics, namely random variables and tools to analyze their behaviors as $n \to \infty$, including the delta method, the central limit theorem and O-notation.
+These tools will be useful to estimate our statistics for large sample sizes.
 2. [Part 2](#part-2-statistics) covers statistics and estimators, particularly what makes a "good" estimator and how to estimate "goodness" through tools like the Rao-Cramer bound and Fisher information.
 3. [Part 3](#part-3-statistical-tests) covers statistical tests.

-Familiarity with the [:taylor series expansion](#taylor-series) and other math concepts is helpful.
+Familiarity with calculus, matrix algebra and other math concepts like the [:taylor series expansion](#x-taylor-series) is important.

-### :x Taylor Series
+#### :x Taylor Series

-$f(x)$ can be expressed as follows using the infinite [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series).
+We will often approximate $f(x) - f(a)$ using the [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series):

 $$f(x)-f(a)=\frac{f'(a)}{1!}(x-a)+\frac{f''(a)}{2!}(x-a)^2+\ldots$$